Mars Hill University: Academics

-The university offers six undergraduate degrees (Bachelor of Arts, Bachelor of Science, Bachelor of Science in Nursing (BSN), Bachelor of Music, Bachelor of Fine Arts, and Bachelor of Social Work), three graduate degrees (Master of Arts, Master of Education, and Master of Management), and 35 majors.
-In May 2013 the university awarded its first M.Ed degrees.
-The university recently added a M.A. in criminal justice program, and a Master of Management program.
-In August 2016 the university opened a Bachelor of Science in Nursing (BSN) program.
+The institution offers six undergraduate degrees (bachelor of arts, bachelor of science, bachelor of science in nursing (BSN), bachelor of music, bachelor of fine arts, and bachelor of social work), three graduate degrees (master of arts [MA], master of education, and master of management [MM]), and 35 majors.
+In May 2013, the institution awarded its first master of education degrees.
+The institution recently added an MA in criminal justice program, and an MM program.
+In August 2016, the institution opened a BSN program.
 The most popular majors are in the fields of business administration and management, education, social work, physical education teaching and coaching, and general psychology.
-In 1932 Lamar Stringfield, a Mars Hill alumnus, formed the North Carolina Symphony, the first state-supported orchestra in the nation.
-The "Bailey Mountain Cloggers", the university's clog dance team, have won 31 national championships in clogging, and they have performed all over the United States and internationally in Canada, Mexico, England, Scotland, Ireland, Austria, France, Greece, Poland, the Czech Republic, Colombia, Italy, and Indonesia.
-In 2002 the university opened the Ramsey Center for Regional Studies.
-Named after an alumnus who served a record four terms as the Speaker of the North Carolina House of Representatives, the center is dedicated to preserving the heritage and culture of the people of the Southern Appalachian Mountains.
+In 1932, Lamar Stringfield, a Mars Hill alumnus, formed the North Carolina Symphony, the first state-supported orchestra in the nation.
+The "Bailey Mountain Cloggers", the institution's clog dance team, have won 31 national championships in clogging, and they have performed all over the United States and internationally in Canada, Mexico, England, Scotland, Ireland, Austria, France, Greece, Poland, the Czech Republic, Colombia, Italy, and Indonesia.
+In 2002, the institution opened the Ramsey Center for Regional Studies.
+Named after an alumnus who served a record four terms as the speaker of the North Carolina House of Representatives, the center is dedicated to preserving the heritage and culture of the people of the southern Appalachian Mountains.

 Rankings

-In the 2024-2025 rankings of "America's Best Colleges", U.S. News & World Report ranked Mars Hill No. 28 out of 131 colleges in Regional Colleges South.
-Among Regional Colleges South, Mars Hill was also ranked No. 22 in "Best Value Schools", No. 5 in "Best Undergraduate Teaching", No. 32 in "Top Performers on Social Mobility", and No. 8 for "Best Colleges for Veterans" based on its participation in "federal initiatives helping veterans and active-duty service members pay for their degrees."
+In the 2024-2025 rankings of "America's Best Colleges", U.S. News & World Report ranked MHU number 28 out of 131 colleges in Regional Colleges South.
+Among Regional Colleges South, Mars Hill was also ranked number 22 in "Best Value Schools", number five in "Best Undergraduate Teaching", number 32 in "Top Performers on Social Mobility", and number eight for "Best Colleges for Veterans" based on its participation in "federal initiatives helping veterans and active-duty service members pay for their degrees."

 Undergraduate admissions

-In 2024, Mars Hill accepted 74.2% of undergraduate applicants, with admission standards considered moderately competitive, and with those enrolled having an average 3.5 high school GPA.
-The college does not require submission of standardized test scores, the university having a test blind policy.
+In 2024, MHU accepted 74.2% of undergraduate applicants, with admission standards considered moderately competitive, and with those enrolled having an average 3.5 high school grade point average.
+The college does not require submission of standardized test scores, having a test blind policy.

 Campus

-The university has a scenic 194 acre campus; most of the dormitories are located atop two hills, named "men's hill" and "women's hill".
+The institution has a scenic 194 acre campus; most of the dormitories are located atop two hills, named "men's hill" and "women's hill".
 The main campus is located in a small valley between the two hills.
-The university is surrounded by the Appalachian Mountains; from various points on campus it is possible to see Mount Mitchell, the highest peak east of the Mississippi River.
+The institution is surrounded by the Appalachian Mountains; from various points on campus, seeing Mount Mitchell, the highest peak east of the Mississippi River, is possible.
 Bailey Mountain (nicknamed "Old Bailey") is located about a mile (1.5 km) northwest from campus and is a local landmark.
-Interstate 26 is located one mile east of the university, and provides access to the nearby cities of Asheville, North Carolina, to the south, and Johnson City, Tennessee to the north.
+Interstate 26, located one mile east of the institution, provides access to the nearby cities of Asheville, North Carolina, to the south, and Johnson City, Tennessee to the north.